Michael Grant, 12th Baron de Longueuil: Family seat

-The Barons de Longueuil have not lived in Canada for several generations, having lived in Britain and France and, in the 1970s, in Luzon, Philippines.
+The Barons de Longueuil have not lived in Canada for several generations, having lived in United Kingdom, France, and the Philippines.

 The original seigneury was sold in the early 1800s.
 The Kingston home of the barons, Alwington House, was sold out of the family in 1910.
 In 1993, the current baron and his wife visited the Longueuil Castle or Ardath Castle grounds on Wolfe Island, Ontario, without making any claim to them.
 Ardath Castle had been in the family as early as 1795, when the Grant family purchased lands in the area.